-6.5.1.4 Thesis Rejected (failed)
+6.6.1.4 Thesis Rejected (failed)

-In cases where the examiners recommend rejection of the thesis, General Rule 59.1 states that an application to resubmit a Masters thesis which has been rejected (failed) shall not be allowed, but that Senate may, on the advice of the examiners, invite a candidate to re-submit a thesis in a revised or extended form.
+In cases where the examiners recommend rejection of the thesis, General Rule 59.1 states that an application to resubmit a Master's thesis which has been rejected (failed) shall not be allowed, but that Senate may, on the advice of the examiners, invite a candidate to re-submit a thesis in a revised or extended form.
 Candidates taking up the offer to resubmit need to inform the Registrar in writing of their anticipated date of handing in the revised thesis and complete the relevant forms afresh.

-6.5.2.
+6.6.2.
 Following a lack of agreement amongst examiners

-If there is lack of agreement among the examiners, the Dean (or Deputy Dean if the Dean is the Supervisor) and the Deputy Vice-Chancellor: Research & Development shall, after consultation with the Head of Department and the Supervisor, determine whether or not the degree should be awarded or whether further negotiation with the examiners is necessary.
-If the Dean and the Deputy Vice-Chancellor: Research & Development agree that further negotiations are not necessary, the Dean shall recommend the award or rejection of the degree in terms of the procedures outlined in 6.5.1.
+If there is lack of agreement among the examiners, the Dean (or Deputy Dean if the Dean is the supervisor) and the Head of Department shall determine whether or not the degree should be awarded or whether further negotiation with the examiners is necessary.
+If the Dean and the Head of Department agree that further negotiations are not necessary, the Dean shall recommend the award or the rejection of the degree in terms of the procedures outlined in 6.6.1.
+Should the Dean and the Head of Department fail to agree, the Dean (or Deputy Dean if the Dean is the Supervisor), and the Deputy Vice-Chancellor: Research & Development shall determine whether or not the degree should be awarded or whether further negotiation with the examiners is necessary.
+If the Dean and the Deputy Vice-Chancellor: Research & Development agree that further negotiations are not necessary, the Dean shall recommend the award or rejection of the degree in terms of the procedures outlined in 6.6.1.
 Should the Dean and the Deputy Vice-Chancellor: Research & Development fail to agree, an arbiter may be appointed by the Faculty Board, or by the Dean or Deputy Dean acting on behalf of the Faculty Board.
-The arbiter shall receive a copy of the thesis and of all the reports, and shall be required to make a recommendation as to whether or not the degree should be awarded.
+The arbiter shall receive a copy of the original thesis and of all the reports, and shall be required to make a recommendation as to whether or not the degree should be awarded.
 The Dean or Deputy Dean shall make the final decision, which normally shall follow the arbiter's recommendation.
 In the event of the Dean or Deputy Dean declining to follow the arbiter's decision, the matter shall be referred to the Vice-Chancellor, whose decision shall be final.

-6.6 Award of the degree with distinction
+6.7 Award of the degree with distinction

-6.6.1 Specific criteria for the award of a distinction
+6.7.1 Specific criteria for the award of a distinction

-The University reserves the award of a distinction for work of outstanding merit, while recognising that the Masters degree represents not more than one or two years' full-time research, and is, in many instances, the first research experience of the candidate.
+The University reserves the award of a distinction for work of outstanding merit, while recognising that the Master's degree represents not more than one or two years' full-time research, and is, in many instances, the first research experience of the candidate.
 When recommending a distinction, examiners are asked to look for evidence of real methodological and conceptual skills, clarity in exposition and development of argument, sound judgment, originality of approach and some contribution to knowledge, but not necessarily to expect total coverage of a major problem or a substantial breakthrough in a new area.
 The thesis must also reflect literary skills appropriate to the subject.

-6.6.2 Procedure for the award of a distinction
+6.7.2 Procedure for the award of a distinction